 This technique class will introduce you to the fun and fabulous art of adding color to metal sheet using colored pencil, crayons, oil pastel or paint.
 We’ll create a simple pair of earrings to get started, and then progress to other shapes and forms as time permits.
 If you love juicy color, this class is for you!
 And, don’t worry if you “can’t draw” — I have templates and stencils for the timid.
 We’ll start with prepping the surface to receive color, and I will show you methods of adding color in layers to create luminous work.
 We’ll discuss color theory, tools, techniques and materials, and I will demo several ways to mount your work to protect the color surface from wear and tear.

 Hammer Formed Botanical Jewelry

 A rotary tool, like the popular Dremel brand, is an important tool to master for making jewelry of all kinds with confidence.
-I focus on safe and proper use of these tools, uncover the mystery of the collet, and demonstrate the many different attachments available to grind, sand, cut, carve, polish and buff all kinds of materials.
+I focus on safe and proper use of these tools, uncover the mystery of the collet, figure out how to use those mystery attachments and I will demonstrate how to grind, sand, cut, carve, polish and buff all kinds of materials.